pallets/click/docs/options.rst

    :depth: 2
    :local:

-Options Decorator
+Option Decorator
 -----------------
-Click expects you to pass at least two positional arguments to the options decorator.
+Click expects you to pass at least two positional arguments to the option decorator.
 They are option name and function argument name.

 .. click:example::